kenoi1/website/content/blogs/2025-08-23/index.md

 One of my goals for the project was to develop a custom [libvirt domain XML](https://libvirt.org/formatdomain.html) generator using Qt libraries and the [libosinfo](https://libosinfo.org/) GLib API.
 I started [working on the feature](https://invent.kde.org/sitter/karton/-/merge_requests/8) in advance in April and was able to have it ready for review before the official GSoC coding period.

-I created a dialogue menu to accept a VM name, installation media, storage, allocated RAM, and CPUs. `libosinfo` will attempt to identify the file and return a OS short-ID (ex: `fedora40`, `ubuntu24.04`, etc), otherwise users will need to select one from the displayed list.
+I created a dialogue menu to accept a VM name, installation media, storage, allocated RAM, and CPUs. `libosinfo` will attempt to identify the ISO file and return a OS short-ID (ex: `fedora40`, `ubuntu24.04`, etc), otherwise users will need to select one from the displayed list.

 Through the OS ID, `libosinfo` can provide certain specifications needed in the libvirt domain XML.
 Karton then fills in the rest, generating a UUID, a MAC address to configure a [virtual network](https://libvirt.org/formatdomain.html#network-interfaces), and sets up display, audio, and storage devices.
 The XML file is assembled through QDomDocument and passed into a libvirt call that verifies it before adding the VM.